osamaMsaeed/Expense-Tracker/README.md

-Expense Tracker App
+Expense Ledger App

--An expense tracker app for maintaining your simple daily life transactions records.
+-An expense ledger app for maintaining your simple daily life transactions records.